-Overall I’m fairly impressed with this edition – it’s not got the most exiting array of products, but it does have good quality “basics” across the board that would suit just about everyone.
+Overall I’m fairly impressed with the ASOS Vegan Beauty Box – it’s not got the most exiting array of products, but it does have good quality “basics” across the board that would suit just about everyone.
 I’m particularly excited about the powder as it’s been on my list for a long time, and run through powders at the rate of about 1 a month, so stocking up never goes to waste!
 Whilst I am not Vegan, I enjoy knowing beauty products are and like I said at the beginning I’m becoming more conscious of these when purchasing, if you’re looking for a toe dip into the vegan beauty market – I think this is a pretty good place to start.

-What do you think of this edition?
+What do you think of the ASOS Vegan Beauty Box?

 If you’re interested in snagging one for yourself, you can grab it here!
 It does ship to many countries worldwide, but not all – so it’s worth checking the list on the page!